dugooder/a-microservice/README.md

 1. Download and install Nodejs.
 2. Download the source from GitHub.
 3. In the source directory use the command ```npm install``` to install the build's components.
-4. To build the application use the command ```gulp build```.
+4. Build the application use the command ```gulp build```.
 The build must be run from the Visual Studio Command Prompt (2015 community edition used).

 I suggest exploring the gulpfile.js for other gulp tasks like test, compile, and package.